imazhar102/devstack/README.rst

 Usage
 -----

-Configuration variables can be set inside ``local-rg.sh`` file to skip exporting them every time using devstack.
+Configuration variables can be set in `local-rg.sh <local-rg.sh>`_ file to skip exporting them every time using devstack.

 .. code:: sh